 $ oc login --username=<NAMEOFUSER> https://<HOSTNAME>:6443

-(SMCP) by using either the OpenShift Container Platform web console or from the command line using the oc
+(SMCP) from the OpenShift Container Platform web console or the command line using the oc

 client tool.